le-jonathan/le-jonathan/README.md

 ## Projects

-- **Project 1**: Discord bot built using Python and the discord.py library, used to aid in a popular credit card server (The Credit Community) for server management. (https://github.com/le-jonathan/Credit-Card-Server-Discord-Bot)(#).
+- **Project 1**: Discord bot built using Python and the discord.py library, used to aid in a popular credit card server (The Credit Community) for server management. (https://github.com/le-jonathan/Credit-Card-Server-Discord-Bot).
 - **PLACEHOLDER**: PLACEHOLDER.
-PLACEHOLDER(#).
+PLACEHOLDER.

-Feel free to check out my repositories for more projects and contributions(#)!
+Feel free to check out my repositories for more projects and contributions!

 ## Skills